 - Depression, history of or

-- Kidney disease, moderate to severe—Should not be used in patients with this condition.
+- Kidney disease, moderate or severe—Use is not recommended in patients with this condition.

 Take this medicine exactly as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.